proofit404/dependencies/docs/why.md

 But there one unfortunate consequence of this style

-1. **There is too much boilerplate on the initiation stage.**
+1. **It is too much boilerplate on the initiation stage.**

-Let's try...
+Let's try…

 ## Dependencies